Andymann/ofxMidiClockAbletonLink/README.md

 Please clone and process these addons according to their respective READMEs

-If you are unfamiliar with openFrameworks but want to build the binaries yourself run the following commands in a terminal (MacOS).
+If you are new to openFrameworks and want to build the binaries yourself run the following commands in a terminal (MacOS).
 It might take ~10-15 minutes depending on your download speed etc:

 git clone https://github.com/openframeworks/openFrameworks.git --branch stable